jwodder/demagnetize/README.rst

 .. _BEP 6: https://www.bittorrent.org/beps/bep_0006.html
 .. _BEP 41: https://www.bittorrent.org/beps/bep_0041.html

-The following features are not currently supported but are planned, in no particular order:

-- Encryption
-- Distributed hash tables
-- BitTorrent protocol v2
-- ``x.pe`` parameters in magnet links
-- uTP

 ``demagnetize`` has also been translated by the author into Rust; you can find the Rust version at <https://github.com/jwodder/demagnetize-rs>.